Custom Leaf Spring Shims, Blocks and Spacers

 the high angle or extra long shims with the laminated construction.

-This is because the laminated joints tend to get torn up by the milling
+This is because the laminated joints don't machine well with the milling

 cutter.
 We can do this operation on the billet aluminum shims and